Grog

 Directions:

-- Add the rum, coconut water, juices, syrup, sea salt, blue curacao, and food coloring (if using) to a cocktail shaker filled with ice.
+- Add the rums, coconut water, juices, syrup, sea salt, blue curacao, and spirulina or food coloring (if using) to a cocktail shaker filled with ice.

-- Shake for 10 to 15 seconds until well-chilled.
+- Shake for 20 to 25 seconds until well-chilled and slightly foamy.

-- Strain into the serving glass, ideally a tankard, pewter mug, or mule mug.
+- Strain into the serving glass (ideally a tankard, pewter mug, or mule mug) over fresh ice.

 - Top with a sprinkle of grated nutmeg.

-- Tell scurvy that it fights like a dairy farmer!
+- Tell your scurvy that it fights like a dairy farmer!

 Serves 1